kasistores/instakev/README.md

 The following **optional** features are implemented:

 - [ ] Show the username and creation time for each post
-- [ ] When the user is uploading a photo, show a progress indicator to show how much of the photo has been uploaded
+- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User can connect his or her Facebook account
+- [ ] User Profiles:
+   - [ ] Allow the logged in user to add a profile photo
+   - [ ] Display the profile photo with each post
-- [ ] User can comment on a post and see all comments for each post
+   - [ ] Tapping on a post's username or profile photo goes to that user's profile page

 The following **additional** features are implemented: